sterrenzand/courseraProjectSamsungData/README.md

 - unzip the file getdata_projectfiles_UCI HAR Dataset.zip into your working directory ('run_analysis.R' uses relative file paths)

+-For more information on the data, the variables and the steps performed by 'run_analysis.R' please refer to 'CodeBook.md'

 General description of the raw data and it's source:
 =====================================================